Antonopoulos’ Le Sands Restaurant closes after Bayside Council terminates lease

 The future of the iconic Le Sands Restaurant in Brighton-Le-Sands remains uncertain after Bayside Council terminated its lease, forcing the landmark venue to close after 45 years of operation.

-Owned by Paul and Elizabeth Antonopoulos, the restaurant shut earlier this month.
+Owned by Peter and Elizabeth Antonopoulos, the restaurant shut earlier this month.
 The Greek Herald understands the closure followed alleged non-payment of rent linked to a long-running dispute with Council over repairs and maintenance responsibilities.

 Speaking to A Current Affair on Monday night, Elizabeth described the shutdown as a devastating blow to their family business.